-It made me think, who would come and visit the Clay Cliffs had that mountains of clay remained as an ordinary mountain range.
+It made me think, who would come and visit the Clay Cliffs if that mountains of clay remained an ordinary mountain range?

-The Clay Cliffs wouldn’t be named as it is and it will be like any common mountain dotted with grazing sheep or cows.
+The Clay Cliffs wouldn’t be named as it is and would be like any familiar mountain dotted with grazing sheep or cows.
 It could have been a barren, unattractive place where probably the thorny matakoura bushes abound.

-But from an ordinary range of mountains, the ancient glaciers that deposited silt and gravel…
+But from a standard range of mountains, the ancient glaciers that deposited silt and gravel…

 …the geological movements,